pzhang65/restful-blog/README.md

 Learning how to create a simple RESTful blog in Python with Flask.
 Starting with the back-end API only!

-Things I'll be exploring:
-* psycopg2
-* marshmallow

 Stack includes:
 * Python
 * PostgreSQL
 * pyjwt (user authentication)
+* Docker
 * and more to come after

-Things to learn after:
+Things to come after:
-* React.js to complete blog site.
+* React.js to flesh out front-end.

 Docker issues:
 Issue: Alpine base image missing a lot of base dependencies to install my Flask project dependencies.